-Perfectly spiced Wendy’s Chili is famously delicious.
+This perfectly spiced Wendy’s chili recipe is famously delicious.
 Now you can create this popular, hearty bowl-full at home!!

-This Wendy’s Chili copycat recipe is a family favorite, though.
+This copycat Wendy’s chili recipe is a family favorite, though.
 Wendy’s chili is famously delicious and known for being hearty.
 If you happen to have any leftovers, it’s also great to freeze.

 MEAT.
 Heat olive oil in a large pot or large skillet over medium-high heat.
 Cook meat until no longer pink.